arch8s/spring-2022/Glossary.md

 is a software component or part of a program that contains one or more routines

 > _AWS Cloud, also AWS CSP_
+is a comprehensive, evolving cloud computing platform provided by Amazon that includes a mixture of infrastructure as a service (IaaS), platform as a service (PaaS) and packaged software as a service (SaaS) offerings

 ---